On the 11th Feb campaigner Max Wallis wrote to Richard Cole,

 This presumably means the truck runs over the tree roots that were supposed to be protected at great cost.
 Though dumper trucks have wide tyres to spread the load, this means less damage to near surface roots but not to those a foot or so deep.

 Have the contractors obtained technical advice that their procedure does not damage the tree roots?
+And if not, will you intervene to stop it to prevent further damage?

 And the reply …